GreysonPMeyer/GARCH-Hedging-Exploration/README.md

-# Delta-Hedging with Black–Scholes vs. GARCH
+# Delta-Hedging with GARCH vs Black–Scholes

 ## Overview
 This project investigates the effectiveness of delta-hedging strategies using two approaches: